BAMGames/europa-universalis-rules/doc/hre.md

 Another decision is to leave as-is the Hanover minor.
-It starts with a capital in *Luneburg* and gains *Hanover* at the peace of Prague (free CB pour the owner if
+It starts with a capital in *Luneburg* and gains *Hanover* at the peace of Prague (free CB for the owner till the peace of Westphalia).

 Two possible implementations of the minor Brunsvicum.
 The first one implies redistributing one protestant army somewhere (suggestion: Berg